Southwest vs Spirit 2026

 Southwest ended free checked bags for most fares in May 2025, which closed the price gap on bag-heavy travel.
 And Spirit ran out of road.
 After a second Chapter 11 filing on August 29, 2025, a sustained jet-fuel price spike tied to the Iran conflict pushed fuel to roughly double what the restructuring plan assumed and exhausted the airline’s liquidity.
 Spirit ceased all operations at 2:30 a.m.
 ET on May 2, 2026 and converted to a Chapter 7 liquidation, ending more than 500 daily flights and affecting about 17,000 jobs.

 For budget domestic travelers in 2026, that leaves a simple answer: book Southwest.
-It is the only flyable carrier of the two, and the free carry-on, free Wi-Fi, free beverages, and 31-inch pitch close most of the amenity gap that Spirit’s low base fares used to buy you.
+It is the only flyable carrier of the two, and the free carry-on, free Wi-Fi, free beverages, and 31-inch (79 cm) pitch close most of the amenity gap that Spirit’s low base fares used to buy you.
 If you specifically want an ultra-low-cost base fare, look to Frontier or Allegiant instead.
 Spirit is no longer an option.

 For budget alternatives now that Spirit has shut down, see Southwest vs Frontier and Southwest vs Allegiant.
 For more comparisons, see United vs Spirit and Southwest vs Delta.